digiscot/digiscot-website/pages/evolution/senior-leader-programme/index.md

 Participants will be required to commit time to the Programme to attend sessions and complete actions between sessions.
 Find out more about what to expect in the [One Digital: Senior Leaders Programme Prospectus 2018](/files/Senior_Leaders Programme_2018_Prospectus_v3.pdf)

-The programme will open for applications on **Tuesday 26th September**.
-Please return to this page to access.
+You can apply now for our next One Digital: Senior Leadership Programme by using this
+<a target='_blank' href="https://digital.scvo.org.uk/evolution/senior-leaders-programme/apply/">application form</a>.
+Applications will **close at midnight on the 31st October 2017**.

-If you’re interested in our One Digital: Senior Leaders Programme and would like to register your interest, please email [onedigital@scvo.org.uk](mailto: onedigital@scvo.org.uk).
+Applicants will be informed of their success on the 7th November 2017.
+If you’d like to discuss our Programme before applying, please email [onedigital@scvo.org.uk](mailto: onedigital@scvo.org.uk).

+<a href="/evolution/senior-leader-programme/apply/" class="btn btn-primary blue darken-4 white-text">Apply now</a>